spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

-      "before_init": ["string - command to run before run initialization"], "project_root": "string - root of the Terraform project", "runner_image": "string - Docker image used to execute the run", "terraform_version": "string - Terraform version used to for the run" },
+      "before_init": ["string - command to run before run initialization"], "project_root": "string - root of the Terraform project", "runner_image": "string - Docker image used to execute the run", "terraform_version": "string - OpenTofu/Terraform version used to for the run" },
     "state": "string - the current run state", "triggered_by": "string or null - user or trigger policy who triggered the run, if applicable",